 The Alibaba stock tumbled in late 2020 and 2021 due to regulatory headwinds and fines decreasing investors’ confidence in the company.
 However long-term prospects are good as the company continues to expand its reach in different market sectors.
 The big risks are the US-China tensions as well as the regulatory risks in both the US and China for this company.

 An alternative stock could be Baozun which is less subject to regulator scrutiny due to the nature of its business, or even Baidu, which can be thought of as the Google of China.
-More Chinese stock ideas can be found here, and you can also buy the EMQQ index ETF that includes not only many of the best Chinese tech companies but also those of other emerging markets.
+You can also buy the EMQQ index ETF that includes not only many of the best Chinese tech companies but also those of other emerging markets.

 Alphabet Inc. (NASDAQ:GOOGL) is an American multinational conglomerate headquartered in Mountain View, California.
 It was created through a restructuring of Google on October 2, 2015, and became the parent company of Google and several former Google subsidiaries.
 The two co-founders of Google (Sergey Brin and Larry Page) remained as controlling shareholders, board members, and employees at Alphabet.
 Alphabet is the world’s fourth-largest technology company by revenue and one of the world’s most valuable companies.